univalence/spark-tools/site/src/main/tut/spark-test/getting_started.md

 ```

 ## Comparing DataFrames
 To compare DataFrames, you can simply call the assertEquals method.
-It throws an AssertionException if they are not equal.
+It throws an SparkTestError if they are not equal.

 For instance, this:
 ```scala